vignesh-tw/awesome-ev-chargers/README.md

 ## 🛠 Made By

-This repository is maintained by an aspiring EV entrepreneur and engineer with a vision to make affordable, scalable charging infrastructure for India and beyond.
+This repository is maintained by an EV enthusiast and engineer with a vision to make affordable, scalable charging infrastructure for India and beyond.

 ---